 Should we test subsets of patients selected by treatment, status, diagnosis, symptom, decision, or screening?
 Given the same pro-testing assumptions, the answer is yes whenever the base rate of incapacity is 9% or greater.
 However, a great deal turns on the assumptions.
-Suppose capacity-test accuracy were 0.78 or 0.68 instead of 0.88 or that surrogate accuracy were at one of the lower two levels.
-Reliability numbers in fact go as low as 0.76125 and the 68% surrogate accuracy figure is based on the largest sample.
+Suppose capacity test accuracy were 0.78 or 0.68 instead of 0.88 or that surrogate accuracy were at one of the lower two levels.
+Reliability numbers in fact go as low as 0.76^{120} and the 68% surrogate accuracy figure is based on the largest sample.
 Using these values instead would put the base rate incapacity cut-off at 36%.
-Perhaps it is not unreasonable to suppose that the cut-off base rate for testing (at least for nondementia patients) should be somewhere between 9% and 36%.
-Having laid the groundwork for deciding when to assess capacity, this Article will now consider the various criteria one might use as triggers for testing.
+Perhaps it is not unreasonable to suppose that the cut-off for testing (at least for non-